scientific-python/upload-nightly-action/README.md

 as recommended in [SPEC4 — Using and Creating Nightly Wheels][].

-In a GitHub Actions workflow (`.github/workflows/*.yaml`), use the following snippet to upload built wheels to the repository:
+In a GitHub Actions workflow (`.github/workflows/*.yaml`), use the following snippet to upload built wheels to the channel:

 ```yml
 jobs: